akhealth/RFP-ORCA-Dashboards/1-Request-for-Proposals.md

 available.
 Please subscribe to the repository if your firm would like updates about changes and comments.
 Questions or comments received after the required deadline may not be answered.

-Questions may also be submitted in writing to the Procurement Officer, who will post them as issues with the GitHub repository listed above.
-Is this necessary?
-Is there a reason for providing the option to submit questions in writing?
-Is this an privacy concern?

-Procurement Officer: Susan Jabal<br/>
-email: susan.jabal@alaska.gov

 ### <a name="1.07"></a>Sec.
 1.07 Return Instructions